No fatalities reported in Iowa as officials plan to demolish partially collapsed building

 Meanwhile, firefighters and other first responders are being credited with saving lives — at great risk to their own personal safety, officials said during a Monday morning news conference.

-“When something like this happens here, and tragedy strikes, our responders immediately do their work and their job and I can’t thank them enough,” Mayor Mike Matson said at a news conference Monday.
+“When something like this happens here, and tragedy strikes, our responders immediately do their work and their job and I can’t thank them enough,” Mayor Mike Matson said.

 “No known individuals are trapped in that facility,” Carlsten said.
 Authorities have not released how many people were injured or provided details on the nature of their injuries.
 Carlsten did say that the person who was rescued overnight was in the hospital.

 The building collapsed just before 5 p.m.
 Sunday.
-Carlsten said the back of the apartment complex collapsed and had separated from the building, which houses apartments on the upper floors and businesses on the ground level.
+Carlsten said the back of the complex had separated from the mixed-use building, which houses both apartments and businesses.
+Authorities also found a gas leak in the building after the collapse.

-Authorities found a gas leak after the collapse, Carlsten said, while water also had leaked throughout the floors of the structure.

-Later on Monday morning, officials switched from a search and rescue mission to a recovery mission.
+Officials switched from a search and rescue mission to a recovery mission late Monday morning.

 Rich Oswald, City of Davenport director of development and neighborhood services, said at a news conference on Sunday that work was being done on the building’s exterior at the time of the collapse.